 Should I hire a make-up artist?

 We're often asked if we recommend having a hair and makeup artist present for your session, and our answer is always, "it's up to you."
 You know yourself best and your own makeup routine and abilities.
 We normally recommend makeup artists for people who barely wear any makeup or wear no makeup at all, if you have uneven or blotchy skin, if you can never get your hair to sit right for a photo, if you've never liked the way your makeup has photographed in the past, or if you just want that extra bit of insurance for your photo session.
 There's a more extensive breakdown here of who benefits the most from having a pro stylist on site for their headshot.
 (And while we're at it, here's the answer to the question: should I tip the makeup artist?)
-We work with makeup artists who are specialize in headshots and have been trained in makeup specifically for print and motion photography.
+We work with makeup artists who specialize in headshots and have been trained in makeup specifically for print and motion photography.
 They will work with you to talk through how much makeup you usually wear, what colors and tones, and will build upon your usual look to make it photo-ready.
 The goal is for you to look like you, but for your features to pop and you look naturally beautiful.

 Should men have a makeup artist for their headshot?
 Just like with women, it's up to you.
 Most men who add a makeup artist to their session do so because there's something they notice in all of their photos that they don't like and would like to correct with makeup, such as excessive shine, redness, or unruly hair.